taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 To understand how some ideas can be implemented with the Makefile, it is helpful to know some of its key elements and how they are organized.
-Like I said, the goal of the makefile is defining rules, with recipes that tell make how to compile a target file.
+Like I said, the goal of the Makefile is defining rules, with recipes that tell make how to compile a target file.
 A rule might have some prerequisites and some commands, in any combination needed.
 It looks like this: